 Strawberry crumble bars are great for a potluck, summer picnics, sweet snacks, and can even be served at brunch.
 They are ready in just 1 hour and made with pantry staples.

 Lately strawberries have been the spotlight ingredient in this household!
 But that’s no surprise because when they are in season, we usually go crazy.
-If you find yourself with lots of leftover berries you should whip up a batch of these mouthwatering strawberry scones or maybe even homemade strawberry jam in the crockpot!
+If you find yourself with lots of leftover berries you should whip up a batch of these strawberry scones or maybe even crockpot strawberry raspberry jam!

 For the crust and the filling: